thomasdunlap/Autonomous-Vehicle-HOG-Detection/README.md

 ![alt text][image1]

 In cell one under HOG Feature Extraction, I used the function `get_hog_features()` to calculate and visualize the orientation of gradients in the various images.
-Here is an example of how the gradient directions are similar with vehicles, and more random with non-vehicles:
+It's not obvious at first, but the  Here is an example of how the gradient directions are similar with vehicles, and more random with non-vehicles:

 ![alt text][image2]